abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    ![](.././media/hyd26.png "sqlsearch")

-   > **Note**: The deployment will take around 5 to 10 minutes to complete.
+   > **Note:** The deployment will take around 5 to 10 minutes to complete.
 You have to wait for this deployment to be successful to proceed to the next step.

 1. Open **sqlvm** from the Hyper-V Manager by double clicking on **sqlvm**.